 • College degree in Special Education or a related field desired • Teaching experience preferred • Knowledge of learning disabilities, psycho-educational tests, reports, and assistive technology • Understanding of differentiated instructional strategies across the curriculum • Strong interpersonal, organizational and facilitation skills • Exceptional written and oral communication skills • Detail-oriented and resourceful • Personable and enthusiastic about working in an academic atmosphere that serves students with a diverse range of learning styles • Sense of humor

-The Marin School currently serves 90 students in grades 9-12.
+The Marin School currently serves approximately 100 students in grades 9-12.
 We honor each student's unique learning style and act in accordance with an unshakable belief in the potential of each and every student.
 Our motto is "Small School.
 Big Impact."
-Class size at the school is small by design (7-10 students), to allow teachers to fully understand their students and give teachers the ability to personalize ...their instruction with experiential learning, innovative lessons and non-traditional, yet effective, learning opportunities.
+Class size at the school is small by design (7-10 students), to allow teachers to fully understand their students and give teachers the ability ...to personalize their instruction with experiential learning, innovative lessons and non-traditional, yet effective, learning opportunities.